 The insurance industry is ripe for disruption and new fintech start-ups are eager to challenge established players.
-Mango Solutions worked with a life insurance company that was embarking on a major transformation programme.
+Mango Solutions worked with an insurance company that was embarking on a major transformation programme.
 The insurance company relies on sophisticated modelling to help assess the cover it provides to clients, yet its legacy scenario-planning system wasn’t fit for purpose.
 Mango helped the firm to develop a user-friendly catastrophe-modelling system.
 This system has helped to boost analyst productivity and allowed the business to take a much more accurate view on potential risk.

 Major incidents – such as freak weather events – can have a major impact on how an insurance company deals with risks and sets premiums.
 Insurance firms undertake catastrophe modelling, creating sophisticated models to assess the potential impact of incidents – a key component of a successful insurance business.
 The creation of these models relies on data-science expertise and high-performance computing.